{Franciscan 360: A safe place for comprehensive compassion}

 Franciscan ‘lifer’ takes flight

 Br.
-Bob joined the Franciscans’ high school seminary in his teens, professed his solemn vows as a Franciscan friar on June 30, 1973, and was ordained in 1977, just as the Apple II computer launched and Silver Slew won horse racing’s Triple Crown.
+Bob joined the Franciscans’ high school seminary in his teens, professed his solemn vows as a Franciscan friar on June 30, 1973, and was ordained in 1977, just as the Apple II computer launched and Seattle Slew won horse racing’s Triple Crown.

 Inspired by another friar chaplain, Br.
 Bob pursued military chaplaincy to minister to young service members and experience flying.